thomasrandria98/Telangana_Groundwater_Quality_Data_Analysis/README.md

-Telangana Water Quality Analysis
+Telangana Groundwater Quality Analysis
 ====================================================

 Project Scope:
-Analyse water quality datasets (2018 - 2020) from the Telangana district in India, to identify regions of the poorest groundwater quality.
+Analyse groundwater quality datasets (2018 - 2020) from the Telangana district in India, to identify regions of the poorest groundwater quality.
 The focus of the project is to showcase programming skills in conjunction with existing spatial and visulisation techniques and domain knowledge and use of AI tools to help refactor code into a reproducible output, however is not to present a thorough hydrochemical/hydrogeological assessment.